Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/azure_resources.png">

 3. Access the **SonarQube** portal by browsing the public address.
+The default port for SonarQube is 9000.
 Copy the DNS name from the VM in Azure Portal as shown and append :9000 at the end.
 The final URL will be **http://YOUR_DNS_NAME:9000**

    <img src="images/dns_name.png">